-Sampling of water and steam from the boiler system should comply with ISO 5667-1; the treatment and handling of samples should comply with ISO 5667-3.
+Sampling of water and steam from the boiler system should comply with ISO 5667-1 and the treatment and handling of samples should comply with ISO 5667-3.

-Samples are taken via a sampling cooler.
-This cools down the water sample to a temperature of approx. 25 °C. To be able to draw off a useful sample, flush the sampling line for an appropriate time.
+Samples are taken by means of a sampling cooler.
+This cools down the water sample to a temperature of approx. 25 °C.

+To be able to draw off a useful sample, flush the sampling line for an appropriate time.